duckdb/duckdb-web/_posts/2021-07-21-external-sorting.md

 | NETHERLANDS     | 1992         |
 | GERMANY         | 1924         |

-On a little-endian machine, the bytes that represent these values look like this in memory:
+On [little-endian](https://en.wikipedia.org/wiki/Endianness) hardware, the bytes that represent these values look like this in memory, assuming 32 bit integer representation for the year:
 ```sql
 c_birth_country
 -- NETHERLANDS